Tom Grindberg

-Tom Grindberg (born 3 November 1961) is a British comic book illustrator.
-His British comic book work includes 2000 A.D.
+Tom Grindberg (born 3 November 1961) is an American comic book illustrator.
+Noted for his work for Marvel and DC comics, his portfolio also includes 2000 A.D.
 Presents #16-19 and Judge Dredd #10-11 for Fleetway in 1987.

 Among his earliest DC Comics work was illustrating "Privilege", a five-page story in DC New Talent Showcase #12 (December 1984), an anthology series intended to provide work for up-and-coming artists who did not have a regular assignment.
 Grindberg's other DC work includes work on Action Comics, Adventures of Superman, Aquaman, Azrael, Detective Comics, Batman, Captain Atom, Firestorm the Nuclear Man, Green Lantern, Hawk and Dove, Checkmate, and Ion.

 His Marvel Comics work includes Marvel Comics Presents, Silver Surfer, Daredevil, and work on several Conan the Barbarian books, including Conan, Conan Saga, Conan the Savage, and Savage Sword of Conan.

 Grindberg penciled and inked the 1996 Doom comic book, and also worked on Solar for Valiant Comics in 1995 with writer Dan Jurgens.